hzdg/cas-maestro/readme.txt

 = In case that I cannot access the content manager due to a misconfiguration of this plugin, what steps should I perform? =

+You can bypass the CAS Authentication logging-in on http://www.example.com/wp-login.php?wp.
+This will allow you to login using your WordPress account.

+Beside that, you can temporary disable the WordPress behavior doing the following:

 1. Edit the file wp-config.php and search for `define('WP_DEBUG', false)`su; definition
 2. Before that definition, write `define('WPCAS_BYPASS',true)`;
 3. Reconfigure the plugin and remove the line that was added.

-Alternatively, you may simply disable the behavior of CAS Maestro as follows:
+Alternatively, you may simply uninstall CAS Maestro as follows:

 1. Remove the directory of plugin CAS Maestro
 2. Perform access according to the login WordPess
 3. Reinstall CAS Maestro

+= It is possible to login using WordPress accounts? = Yes.
+But the login URL is slighty different: you must login over `/wp-login.php?wp` URL.
+This will give access to the standard WordPress login form so you can use both authentication methods.

 == Screenshots ==